Telespielstube/imagineer/README.md

 ## Implementation

 ### Messages and services
 Each ROS node performs only one specific task.
 Therefore the nodes need to communicate in some way.
-ROS nodes communicate via the well known publish subscrber model.
+ROS nodes communicate via the well known publish subscriber model (4).
 Nodes publish content as messages to topics and other nodes can subscribe to those topics. </br> The advantage of this model is an instant notification about news, parallelism and scalability.
 A ROS service is basically a request / reqly model.
 One node offers a service and another node calls the service by sending a request awaiting a reply.
 The advantage of this model is an instant notification about news, parallelism and scalability.

 ### roslaunch
-roslaunch is a tool which allows to define a set of rules how multiple ROS nodes should be launched.
+roslaunch(5) is a tool which allows to define a set of rules how multiple ROS nodes should be launched.
 It basically simplifies the process of launching multiple distributed nodes.
 Each nodes integrated in the system is defined by a tag containig some attributes.
 The nodes which are launched via arguments are the camera node and the neural network node.
 The camera gets the path to the images passed by argument and the neural network gets the path where to save the trained model by argument.
 In order to launch each node with ```roslaunch``` only one command is necessary now.</br>
 ```roslaunch imagineer startup.launch```